Video Modeling in the iMsocial Program

 The iMsocialTM program utilises two Video Modeling (VM) methods: feed-forward and positive self-review.

-is the creation of videos displaying skills that children have not yet developed.
-Creating Feed-Forward videos typically requires the editing and collation of different components of skills that children possess, but have not yet displayed appropriately.
-Children can participate in a role-play with another person, demonstrating the targeted behaviour.
-A role-play can show a person or a peer acting out the desired skill even when they are not yet proficient in that skill.
+Is the creation of videos displaying skills that participants have not yet developed.
+Creating Feed-Forward videos typically requires the editing and collation of different components of skills that participants possess, but have not yet displayed appropriately.
+Participants can join in a role play with another person, demonstrating the targeted behaviour.
+A role play can show a person or a peer acting out the desired skill even when they are not yet proficient in that skill.

-Typically, feed-forward is used to teach a skill that is above the current skill-level of the learner.
-For example, you can teach children how to say hello to someone they do not know using the feed-forward video modeling method.
+Typically, feed-forward is used to teach a skill that is above the current skill level of the learner.
+For example, you can teach participants how to say hello to someone they do not know using the feed-forward video modeling method.

 Positive self-review VM:

-is used to improve the frequency and/or quality of an existing behaviour.
+Is used to improve the frequency and/or quality of an existing behaviour.
 The aim is to reinforce a positive skill.
-Children are filmed performing the same skill or behaviour multiple times.
+Participants are filmed performing the same skill or behaviour multiple times.
 The footage is edited to show only the best instances of the desired behaviour.
 Any undesirable behaviour (i.e. swearing or hitting out) is edited out of the footage so that only the best examples of the targeted behaviour are retained.
-For example, you can teach children how to take turns using the positive self-review method.
+For example, you can teach participants how to take turns using the positive self-review method.

 For both feed-forward and positive self-review video modeling to be succesful a video model needs to be watched 5 to 10 times.